gtalarico/revitpythonwrapper/docs/tests.rst

 Tests
 ==================

+Although I have not been able to run coverage.py, the library has decent test coverate.

-Over 75+ tests are provide to verify functionalities, as well as to validate compatibility across different platforms.
+The Test Suite below is used to verify functionalities, as well as to validate compatibility across different platforms.
+These tests below have been executed without failures on:

-Tests shown below have been execute with 100% success on Revit 2015, 2016, and Dynamo 1.2.

-The tests use original API commands to set up some base elements, and then use ``rpw`` wrappers as needed.

-They included here to help document the intended usages.
+    * Revit 2015
+    * REvit 2016
+    * Dynamo 1.2

+Test Suite is included because it provides a many examples of how the library is intended to be used.

 ----------------------------------------------